The Voice of Germany: Production

 In early April 2011, it was announced that ProSieben and Sat.1 bought the rights for the show.
-Devised by John de Mol, the creator of Big Brother, The Voice is based on the Dutch TV programme The Voice of Holland and is part of The Voice franchise, being based on the similar British and American format.
+Devised by John de Mol Jr., the creator of Big Brother, The Voice is based on the Dutch TV programme The Voice of Holland and is part of The Voice franchise, being based on the similar British and American format.
 In July 2011, ProSieben and Sat.1 began announcements of the coaches for the series.
 The first season aired in 2011-12 network television schedule.
 After a successful Season 1, Prosieben and Sat.1 decided to run another season in 2012.
 After the successful ratings in the blind auditions in Season 2, Prosieben and Sat.1 announced a third season in 2013.
 In December 2013, it was announced a fourth season, which began airing in October 2014.
 In June 2015, Prosieben and Sat.1 announced the fifth season for the 2015-16 network television schedule.

 In the final of the fifth season, the sixth season was announced for 2017.
 During the seventh season, it was announced that there would be an eighth season in 2018.
 In the final of season 8, the ninth season was announced.
 On 3 November 2019, the tenth season or the anniversary season was announced, which would premiere in 2020.
 On 16 June 2020, Sat.1 announced that the anniversary series of the casting show The Voice of Germany will have more episodes than before.